I Ain't Gonna Eat Out My Heart Anymore: Reception and legacy

 It received primarily positive reviews in the American press upon initial release.
 In a review for Billboard, the anonymous critic writes that this "debut of new foursome proves a hot entry for chart action."
 They positively note the slow arrangement, considering it "right up the teen market."
 They also predicted it to reach the top-60.
 In Cashbox, the critic starts by writing that the Young Rascals were one of the most "discussed new groups" from New York City, which led to this "auspicious initial deck".
 They note that "I Ain't Gonna Eat Out My Heart Anymore" should create "even more excitement for the crew".
 They write that the song is an apparent ode about a "love-sick guy" who eventually gets over it, which the critic largely attributes to the song's "hard-driving", "pulsating and dancable riff".
 In Record World, the single was chosen as a "sleeper of the week."
 According to the critic, the single affirms the Young Rascals reputation "as a crowd to watch", along with continuing their reputation as "being something else."

 Retrospectively, the song has also been singled out for praise.
 Unterberger writes that "I Ain't Gonna Eat Out My Heart Anymore" was, together with "Good Lovin'" and "Baby, Let's Wait" one of the highlights on The Young Rascals.
 In a review for AllMusic, critic Matthew Greenwald states that this "angst-ridden teenage ballad" was the world's introduction to the Young Rascals.
 He claims that the song has a "Stonsey, garage band grunge to it", while simultaneously praising the inclusion of rhythm and blues.
 Though he writes that the song isn't one of the group's strongest, he ends by saying that it "paved the way for a promising future for the group."
 Charles Andrews of Santa Monica Daily Press writes that the song is "better stuff than most bands can manage in a year", while Ben Wener of Orange County Register calls it a "stomping garage rock classic."
 Guitarist Steven Van Zandt has stated that upon hearing the song for the first time in the 1960s, it was "sexier than the sex I was having with my girlfriend."

-It was also performed live on The Merv Griffin Show by former Boston Red Sox slugger Tony Conigliaro who was backed by a Syracuse, NY group, The All Night Workers.